smartdevicelink/sdl_core_guides/docs/Developing the HMI UI/index.md

 ## First Steps

 Before starting the development of the SDL HMI user interface, there are a few RPC prerequisites that are required.
 Please refer to the guide `Getting Started Part 2`, which covers establishing a connection to SDL Core, registering the HMI's sub-components, and subscribing to SDL Core notifications.

-The minimum prerequisites from that guide for implementing an SDL compatible user interface are:
+The minimum prerequisites to connect your SDL compatible user interface are:

 1. Establish an HMI websocket connection to SDL Core.
-2. Register at minimum the following components: BasicCommunication, Buttons, and UI.
+2. Register the following components: BasicCommunication, Buttons, and UI.
-3. Send Core the BasicCommunication.OnReady notification.
+3. Send the `BasicCommunication.OnReady` notification to SDL Core.
-4. Respond to each components' `IsReady` request.
+4. Respond to the `IsReady` request for each registered component.
 5. Subscribe to the following Core notifications:
     - `BasicCommunication.OnAppRegistered`
     - `BasicCommunication.OnAppUnregistered`